jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) compliance with regulations referred to in section 20:
   (b) compliance with the provisions of a compliance document:
   (c) a determination to that effect made by the chief executive under subpart 1 of Part 3:
+  (ca) a current national multiple-use approval issued under section 30F, if every relevant condition in that national multiple-use approval is met:
-  (d) a current product certificate issued under section 269, if any relevant condition in that product certificate is met:
+  (d) a current product certificate issued under section 269, if every relevant condition in that product certificate is met:
   (e) to the extent that compliance with a requirement imposed by regulations made under the Electricity Act 1992 or the Gas Act 1992 is compliance with any particular provisions of the building code, a certificate issued under any of those regulations to the effect that any energy work complies with those requirements.
 (2) In considering whether something complies with the building code, a building consent authority or, as the case may be, a regional authority—
   (a) must have regard to any relevant warning issued, and ban declared, under section 26(2); and